 American Forests is tackling these urgent issues, leading research, partnerships, and climate-smart reforestation efforts to restore and conserve healthy forests across the country.
-Over the last 30 years, they’ve carried out more than 145 reforestation projects in California and planted more than 8.4 million trees.
+For context, over the last 30 years, they’ve carried out more than 145 reforestation projects in California and planted more than 8.4 million trees.

 Kenneth Davidson, PhD